Introduction to Municipal Bond Tax-Equivalent Yield

 In that expression, is the federal tax rate, is the state tax rate, and is the local tax rate.
-This method reflects the idea that taxes stack on the remaining income rather than all applying independently to the same untouched dollar.
+The product structure shows how much income survives after each tax layer is applied, which is more realistic than simply adding percentages together.

-Once the combined tax rate is known, the tax-equivalent yield is calculated from the municipal bond yield.
+Once the combined tax rate is known, the calculator divides the municipal bond yield by the share of income that remains after tax.
 If the municipal yield is represented by , then the tax-equivalent yield is:

-This formula is useful because it creates a common comparison standard.
-Instead of asking whether a 3% municipal bond is better than a 4.4% taxable bond in the abstract, you can ask whether 4.4% is above or below the taxable-equivalent threshold implied by your own tax situation.
-That shift makes the decision more concrete and more personal.
+This formula is useful because it gives you a common yardstick for municipal bond comparisons.
+Instead of asking whether a 3% muni is better than a 4.4% taxable bond in the abstract, you can ask whether the taxable bond clears the threshold implied by your own tax situation.
+That makes the decision easier to explain to an advisor, a spouse, or anyone else helping review the income side of the investment.

 , which equals 0.278, or 27.8%.